574n13y/Dev_Ops/Day13.md

 🔸 AWS Question:
 What is AWS PrivateLink, and how does it help securely connect your VPC to AWS services or third-party applications?
+- AWS PrivateLink provides private connectivity between your VPC and supported AWS services or third-party applications without using public IPs.
+This enhances security by keeping traffic within the AWS network and avoiding exposure to the internet.

 🔸 Linux Question:
 Explain the purpose of the /etc/fstab file in Linux.